Blue Story: Awards and recognition

-Birmingham machete incident
+Controversy

 On 23 November 2019, The Independent reported that during a screening of Blue Story at Star City in Birmingham, England, police were attacked by a group armed with machetes.
 Police arrested five teenagers.
-Families were watching Frozen II when the disorder broke out, sparking an evacuation of the Star City complex, with police stating up to 100 teenagers were involved in the major disorder.
+Families were watching Frozen 2 when the disorder broke out, sparking an evacuation of the Star City complex, with police stating up to 100 teenagers were involved in the major disorder.

-A spokesperson for West Midlands Police stated that "Dozens of officers were sent to the complex after a 999 call just after 5.30pm reporting a group of youths with machetes.
+A spokesperson for West Midlands Police stated that "Dozens of officers were sent to the complex after a 999 call just after 5.30 pm reporting a group of youths with machetes.
 Two machetes were seized during the trouble, which saw pockets of fighting and seven police officers left with minor injuries as they dealt with the crowds in and around the cinema."
 On 24 November 2019, West Midlands Police reported that a sixth teenager had been added to those arrested, which had included a female aged 13, a male and female both aged 14 and a 19-year-old man.

 Following the disorder at Star City, the Vue Cinemas chain cancelled all screenings of Blue Story.
 A statement from Vue said that during the first 24 hours of the film more than 25 significant incidents were reported and escalated to senior management in 16 separate cinemas.
 Cinema chain Showcase subsequently also ceased showing the film, but the Odeon and Cineworld chains continued to screen it.
 The ban by Showcase and Vue was labelled as racist by some people on social media, with Showcase later reversing their decision.
 The film's director Rapman also questioned the reasons behind the ban.

 Vue also said they would restart showings, with increased security.